 Statistics Department .
 Publishes detailed periodic statistics about the disabled population of Bermuda.
-In 2000 (the last time a census result was published, see below, although the 2010 census should be soon) 2,832 persons, or 5 percent of the civilian non-institutional population, were estimated to be affected by a chronic health condition which impacted on their daily life.
-The 2000 census questionnaire did not ask whether persons are registered in Bermuda as disabled.
+The last time a census result was published, see below, 2,832 persons, or 5 percent of the civilian non-institutional population, were estimated to be affected by a chronic health condition which impacted on their daily life.
+The census questionnaire did not ask whether persons are registered in Bermuda as disabled.
 Nor did it receive any confirmations of disability condition from the King Edward VII Memorial Hospital or Health Department or follow any of the criteria used by overseas census authorities such as the US Census Bureau, all based on Health Department or equivalent confirmations.
 This author has recommended to the Statistics Department and NOSPC that Bermuda do this.

 |Sex||Total||Black||White||Mixed & Other||Not Stated|